tpwres/teczki-polskiego-wrestlingu/content/e/ptw/2023-05-28-ptw-underground-15.md

 +++

 The 15th Underground event was the go-home show for [PTW#4 Mystery](@/e/ptw/2023-06-25-ptw-4-mystery.md), and, as per FITE billings, the last one to feature Kinguin as titular sponsor.
 It was held in the [PTW Performance Center](@/v/ptw-targowa.md) in Chorzów.
-The show had two foreign guests: American female wrestler Devlyn Macabre, and Hungarian wrestler Hunyadi Tamas.
+The show one new foreign guest: American female wrestler Devlyn Macabre.
-By the time of the event, Devlyn was touring the European independent scene, with three matches in lower-card AEW shows in her resume, while Tamas was often seen teaming with PTW's [Robert Star](@/w/robert-star.md) in Denmark.
 Devlyn was playing a heel persona, with Rammstein's "Sonne" as her entrance theme.
+By the time of the event, Devlyn was touring the European independent scene, with three matches in lower-card AEW shows in her resume.

 {% card() %}
 - ['[Vic Golden](@/w/vic-golden.md)', '[Boro](@/w/boro.md)']